dl-solarity/hardhat-migrate/README.md

 - `pathToMigrations` : The path to the folder with the specified migrations.
 - `force` : The flag indicating whether the contracts compilation is forced.
 - `continue` : The flag indicating whether the deployment should restore the state from the previous deployment.
+- `transactionStatusCheckInterval` : The interval in milliseconds between transaction status checks.
+- `maxRetryAttempts` : The maximum number of attempts to retry operation (e.g., in case of the Network error).
+- `retryGapMs` The interval in milliseconds between attempts to retry operation.:

 ### Deploying